Clayton Equipment Company

-Clayton Equipment Company Ltd, now known simply as Clayton Equipment Ltd or CEC and CEL, is a locomotive construction company that specialises in rail equipment, design and build, tunnelling, mining, metro, mainline and shunter locomotives.
+Clayton Equipment Company Ltd, also known simply as Clayton Equipment Ltd or CEC and CEL, is a locomotive construction company that specialised in rail equipment, design and build, tunnelling, mining, metro, mainline and shunter locomotives.
+It entered administration in December 2025.
+However, in January 2026, the firm and its assets were acquired by engineering company Clarke Chapman.

 Inception

 Clayton Equipment Ltd was preceded by Clayton Wagons Ltd., a subsidiary company of Clayton & Shuttleworth based in Lincoln, England.
 As well as railway rolling stock, Clayton Wagons also constructed motive power such as steam-powered railcars, including one of only two steam railcars to operate in New Zealand.

 In February 1930, Clayton Wagons Ltd. went into receivership and its Chief Draughtsman incorporated the Clayton Equipment Company Ltd in 1931 to continue supplying spare parts and maintenance for Clayton's products.
 Founded in 1931 by Stanley Reid Devlin with an authorised share capital of £1000 shares of £1 each.
 These shares were all owned by Devlin and his wife who formed the company and were sole Directors.
 The Clayton Equipment Company Ltd, as it was known then, began life as a single person operating manufacturing goods and spares parts for Clayton carriage and Wagon equipment.